Basic Science Education

 Our faculty support the research domain by serving as research mentors on projects both basic science and educational in nature.
 We work closely with this domain functioning as research and student evaluators for different aspects of the curriculum across the academic years.

-Throughout the interprofessionalism education (IPE) curriculum, various topical threads are placed.
-The faculty of Basic Science Education bridge and integrate content threads, such as nutrition, both vertically and horizontally to generate an appreciation for how basic content can be used across the Interprofessionalism domain.
+Throughout the health systems science curriculum, various topical threads are placed.
+The faculty of Basic Science Education bridge and integrate content threads both vertically and horizontally to generate an appreciation for how basic content can be used across the health systems science and interprofessional practice domain.